 Another strategy is conducting an actual wind resource assessment.
 This is by far the most accurate way of doing a site assessment but it is also the most expensive and time consuming if you hire someone else to perform the work.
-A more economical solution is the new Power Predictor; a tool that measures solar and wind energy at your site that you can install yourself.
+A more economical solution are one of the tools that measures solar and wind energy at your site that you can install yourself.

 Up until recently, the answer would have been no as the cost of an accurate data logging system was almost as much as a small wind power system.
-However, the new Power Predictor is a very economical solution for gaining an accurate measurement over a period of time.
+However, newer tools are a very economical solution for gaining an accurate measurement over a period of time.

 Avoid hand-held anemometers as they only measure the reading at arm’s length and certain times of the day.
 The do not give an accurate overall wind speed for your site at the height that you would install.